Tables report - Working with progress columns

-In this guide we are going to deal with Progress Columns.
+In this guide we are going to deal with Progress Columns in the Tables report.
 These show the difference between two sets of data and are, therefore, very useful for monitoring the change in assessment over time.

 This help guide will show you how to: